 Visiting the Cliffs of Moher is a must on every Wild Atlantic Way Road trip, in fact, the Cliffs of Moher, is one of the most famous landmarks in Ireland and a must on every bucket list.

-The incredible cliffs rise out of the Atlantic ocean to an incredible height of 214 meters and stretch for more than eight kilometres.
+It is not hard to see why they are the best cliffs in Ireland, the incredible cliffs rise out of the Atlantic ocean to an incredible height of 214 meters and stretch for more than eight kilometres.

 It is hard to image the enormity of these cliffs until you are standing on the edge of this beautiful rugged coastline, staring out to the Atlantic Ocean and feeling the forceful wind blowing a gale.

 The Cliffs of Moher are not just a geographical marvel, they are an image of the outstanding natural beauty that is the Emerald Isle.

 Hey There……there is a very good chance that this post contains affiliate links.
 If you make a purchase through them, we may receive a small commission at no extra cost to you.

 Planning a trip to Ireland and the United Kingdom?
 Here are some posts that might help you plan your trip: